 Though there is no single way of ensuring that students get to learn in ways that work best for them, some guidelines are broadly useful in establishing classrooms responsive to a wide range of learning preferences.

-Remember that some, but not all, of the students share teacher's learning preferences.
+- Remember that some, but not all, of your students share your learning preferences.
 If a teacher were successful in his/her student days, s/he may find analytic and part-to-whole learning a breeze.
-Some students in the class will like those approaches as well, but students who need more creative, contextual, and whole-to-part approaches may feel like they are working in a fog unless the teacher stretches his/her own comfort zone and teaching range.

-Let the learners know teacher is offering creative, practical, and analytic learning choices.
+Some students in the class will like those approaches as well, but students who need more creative, contextual, and whole-to-part approaches may feel like they are working in a fog unless the teacher stretches his/her own comfort zone and teaching range. - Help students reflect on their own preferences.
+Give students a vocabulary of learning-profile options.
+Let them know teacher is offering creative, practical, and analytic learning choices.
 Then invite students to talk about which approaches make learning most natural and effective for them.
-That's also a good opportunity to help students realize that not everyone in the class learns the same way, and that a good teacher works hard to honor many routes to learning, rather than only one.
+That's also a good opportunity to help students realize that not everyone in the class learns the same way, and that a good teacher works hard to honor many routes to learning, rather than only one. - Use both teacher-structured and student-choice avenues to learning-profile differentiation.
+Sometimes it's really effective for a teacher to think about using several intelligences as ways for students to explore or express ideas.
 Often, only the teacher can ensure flexible use of time or combination of presentation modes.
 Even when a teacher does not have time to structure or craft several learning-profile options for a lesson, much can be accomplished by asking students to make their own choices.
-When students are partners with teachers in making the learning environment a good fit, more is accomplished with less strain on the teacher.
+When students are partners with teachers in making the learning environment a good fit, more is accomplished with less strain on the teacher. - Select a few learning-profile categories for emphasis.
+As teacher begins to differentiate his/her instruction in response to a range of learning-profile needs, select a few categories to emphasize in the planning.
+The teacher may, work with Sternberg's (1985) three intelligences as you create tasks; using both contextual and factual illustrations for your students, or may employ both visual and auditory approaches to sharing information with the students.
+That's enough to begin.
+Then, whenever possible, offer the students learning decisions that they can make to further craft the classroom to match their learning needs.